Prabowo Subianto: 2009 general election

+The pair, referred to colloquially by the Indonesian media as Mega–Pro, earned 27% of the vote and lost to Susilo Bambang Yudhoyono and his running mate, economist Boediono.
+The results of the KPU's manual calculation, which were announced on 25 July 2009, were not much different from the results of the quick count.
+Megawati and Prabowo were absent at the announcement of the official tally even though Law No. 42 of 2008 concerning Presidential and Vice-Presidential Elections mandated each pair of candidates to be present in determining the official results of the presidential election.

+Presidential candidacies

-2014 presidential election
+2014 general election

-In November 2011, Prabowo announced his intention to run in the 2014 presidential elections.
+In November 2011, Prabowo announced his intention to run in the 2014 presidential election.
 Surveys published by the Center for Policy Studies and Strategic Development (Puskaptis) and by the Indonesian Survey Institute published on 23 February 2012 gave him the lead – but observers and activists cast doubt on the polls.

 In March 2012, Gerindra named Prabowo its 2014 presidential candidate.
 The party's slogan was then changed to Gerindra Menang Prabowo Presiden (Gerindra Wins, Prabowo Becomes President).
 Prabowo said he would run an investment-friendly administration if he won and that Indonesia needed more energy exploration.
 Furthermore, he said he had been in close contact with labour unions and believed rising worker discontent could be managed with a wise national budget.
 He promised to use military-style efficiency to push through chronically delayed infrastructure projects, as well as to create jobs in the archipelago's backwaters by improving agricultural productivity.
 Another pillar to Prabowo's platform was that he was solidly secular, and his party planned to protect the rights of minority religious groups in the Muslim-majority country.

 According to numerous quick counts after the 9 April legislative election, Gerinda came in third place, positioning Prabowo as one of two leading presidential candidates for the election to be held 9 July, the other being Jakarta governor, Joko Widodo.
 On Tuesday, 20 May 2014, Golkar, along with the United Development Party (PPP), the National Mandate Party (PAN), the Prosperous Justice Party (PKS), and the Crescent Star Party (PBB), officially endorsed Prabowo to run for the 2014 presidential election; the coalition collected 48.9% of votes and 52.1 seats in the parliament.
 The day before, Prabowo had picked former Coordinating Minister for Economics Hatta Rajasa as his vice-presidential running mate.